-21. It is obvious that in view of the attitude of the Arab population in Palestine to towards the United Nations plan for partition, the Commission will be faced with a difficult task in endeavouring to consult Arab "democratic parties and public organizations" on the subject of setting up a provisional council of government in the Arab State.
-It is thought; however, that a brief indication of the general character of Arab political life in Palestine, and short notes on the principal Arab bodies now active, may serve a useful purpose.

-22. Arab parties in Palestine came into existence only after the British occupation of the country.
+- population in Palestine towards the United Nations plan for partition, the Commission will be faced with a difficult task in endeavouring to consult Arab "democratic parties and public organizations" on the subject of setting up a provisional council of government in the Arab State.
+It is thought, however, that a brief indication of the general character of Arab political life in Palestine, and short notes on the principal Arab bodies now active, may serve a useful purpose. - 22.
+Arab parties in Palestine came into existence only after the British occupation of the country.
 They differ considerably from political parties as the term is generally understood in Western countries.
-Their leaders frequently differ on grounds of personal enmity or rivalry rather than on questions of principle; generally speaking, a party is influential in localities where the family influence of its leaders is strongest; there is very little party organization, and the leaders are not chosen by elections in the Western sense of the word.

-23. In general, the Arabs of Palestine have in the past been aligned, in two camps belonging to two wealthy and long-established families the Husseinis (the family of the Ex-Mufti of Jerusalem) and the Nashashibis.
-The feud between the two families and their followers is now no longer at its height.

-24. The Arab Higher Committee : The principal Arab organization in Palestine, and the one which has been officially recognized by the United Nations as representing the Arabs of Palestine, is the Arab Higher Committee.
-The Arab Higher Committee is not itself a political party, although when it was first formed all the majority Arab political parties co-operated in it.
-The present Arab Higher Committee (also known as the Arab Higher Executive) is the fourth in a succession of Arab Higher Committees, the first of which was founded in 1936 under the leadership of Haj Amin el Husseini, then Mufti of Jerusalem and President of the Supreme Moslem Council.
-The Fourth Arab Higher Committee was formed as the result of a meeting of the Arab League at Bludan in Syria in June 1946.
-Mr. Jawal el Husseini (leader of the Palestine Arab Delegation to the General Assembly and a relative of the Ex-Mufti) is its Vice-Chairman end Dr. Hussein el Khalidi is its Secretary.
+Their leaders frequently differ on grounds of personal enmity or rivalry rather than on questions of principle; generally speaking, a party is influential in localities where the family influence of its leaders is strongest; there is very little party organization, and the leaders are not chosen by elections in the Western sense of the word. - 23.
+In general, the Arabs of Palestine have in the past been aligned in two camps belonging to two wealthy and long-established families: the Husseinis (the family of the Ex-Mufti of Jerusalem) and the Nashashibis.
+The feud between the two families and their followers is now no longer at its height. - The Arab Higher Committee: The principal Arab organization in Releating, and the one which has been officially recognized by the United Nations as representing the Arabs of Palestine, is the Arab Higher Committee.
+The Arab Higher Committee is not itself a political party, although when it was first formed all the major Arab political parties co-operated in it.
+The present Arab Higher Committee (also known as the Arab Higher Executive) is the fourth in a succession of Arab Higher Committees; the first of which was founded in 1936 under the leadership of Haj Amin el Husseini, then Mufti of Jerusalem and President of the Supreme Moslem Council.
+The Fourth /rab Higher Committee was formed as the result of a meeting of the Arab League at Bluden in Syria in June 1946.
+Mr. Jamal el Husseini (leader of the Palestine Arab Delegation to the General /ssembly and a relative of the Ex-Mufti) is its Vice-Chairman and Dr. Hussein el Khalidi is its Secretary.
 The post of Chairman is tacitly held open for the Ex-Mufti himself, now in exile.

-25. The Arab Higher Committee comprises the following departments: Treasury; Department of National Economy (concerned in particular with the Arab boycott of Jewish goods); Department of Lands (mainly concerned with preventing the sale of Arab lands to Jews); and Department of National Reconstruction and National Aid.
-Although the Committee's headquarters are in Jerusalem, its meetings are frequently held in Egypt.

-26. At the invitation of the British Government, the Arab Higher, Committee sent a delegation to the London Conference on Palestine in January 1947, and since its formation one or more of its members have been present as observers at meetings of the Arab League.
-It represented "the Arabs of Palestine at the Special Session on Palestine and at the recent meetings of the General Assembly.
-It refused UNSCOP's invitation to appoint liaison officers to work with the Special Committee and to testify in Jerusalemon behalf of the Arabs of Palestine.
+- 25. The Arab Higher Committee comprises the following departments: Treasury; Department of National Economy (concerned in particular with the Arab boycott of Jewish goods); Department of Lands (mainly concerned with preventing the sale of Arab lands to Jews); and Department of National Reconstruction and National Aid. / Ithought the Committee's headquarters are in Jerusalem, its meetings are frequently held in Egypt. - Higher Committee sent a delegation to the London Conference on Palestine in January 1947, and since its formation one or more of its members have been present as observers at meetings of the Arab League.
+It represented the Arabs of Palestine at the Special Session on Palestine and at the recent meetings of the General Assembly.
+It refused UNSCOP's invitation to appoint liaison officers to work with the Especial Committee and to testify in Jerusalem on behalf of the Arabs of Palestine.